 - Scrunch up some colored tissue paper or shred some colored paper to use as a basket or box liner.

 - Use your computer to print up cute labels to tie to bags or stick on jars.
-You can create your own labels on your computer or using the apple app Makr.
-You can also find several options for free printable labels–some you can personalize to make them extra special.
+You can find several options for free printable labels; some you can personalize to make them extra special.
 These labels are a bit elegant.
-Here are about a dozen more label options — chalkboard, shabby chic, cutsie, simple, and more.
+Here are about a dozen more label options — chalkboard, shabby chic, cutesie, simple, and more.

 - Foods and drink mixes can be packaged in cellophane bags, canning jars or decorated foil pans.
 Pinterest is a great resource for creative ideas.
-Check out this board and this one to get you started.
+Check out this board to get started.

 - Place your gift in the basket or the box and fill with coordinating accessories.
 More on that below.